Information FOMO: The unhealthy fear of missing out on information. A method for removing misleading data for healthier models: Results

 In figure \ref{fig:FOMO_GP}, we test and observe training errors for 100 independent experiments for our two training approaches approximating \ref{fig:GP_True}$~a)$ with a GP surrogate model, detailed in \S~\ref{sec:GP_method}, given $n$ samples (sampled from a uniform distribution), ranging from 5-60, of observed input and output data, $\mathcal{D} = \{x_i, y_i \}_{i=1}^{n}$.
 Figures \ref{fig:FOMO_GP}~$a)$ and \ref{fig:FOMO_GP}~$c)$ present the normalized MSE and log-PDF test errors (see \S~\ref{sec:error_calc} for error calculation details), respectively, against the number of samples in standard training, while \ref{fig:FOMO_GP}~$b)$ and \ref{fig:FOMO_GP}~$d)$ report the errors versus iteration using the ``FOMO'' algorithm, described in \S~\ref{sec:Alg}.
 In each figure the median error is highlighted with shaded regions indicating the minimum and maximum errors.

-Sample-wise double descent is observed for both metrics under standard training using GPs for the simple $1D$ problem, while the FOMO approach clearly eliminates this phenomenon.
-For this $1D$ case we will forego detailed early-stopping/training/testing/validation implications for the following example and focus on the 1D representations of double descent and do so by highlighting 3 points in plots $a)-d)$.
+Poor error convergence, i.e. sample-wise double descent, is observed for both metrics under standard training using GPs for the simple $1D$ problem for nonzero nonlinear coefficients, while the FOMO approach clearly improves convergence.
+For this $1D$ case, we will forego detailed early-stopping/training/testing/validation implications for the following DNN example and focus on the $L=20$ 1D representations of sample-wise double descent and the instabilities experienced by the surrogate model.
+We highlight 3 points in plots $a)-d)$.
 The red, gold, and blue points present representative examples of early stopping point, double descent, and FOMO training, respectively, from the \textit{same} training set.
 Figure \ref{fig:FOMO_GP}$~e)$ provides the mean solution, $\mu(x)$, for each and their associated training samples.
 While the red, $n_x = 14$, solution is relatively accurate, the addition of 10 more samples leads to an unstable solution at $n_x = 24$.
 The FOMO approach avoids this instability and presents a substantially superior model solution by sample 10, though $n_x = 24$ is shown to compare against the double descent solution.
+This observation of model instabilities through standard training are also observed for the other two nonlinear coefficients, $L=50$ and $L=5$, with more and less severity, respectively.
+These coefficients lead to heavier tails and stronger extreme events, while $L=0$ emits no extreme events and already possess fast error convergence with standard training.

 Figure \ref{fig:FOMO_GP}$~f)$, presents another key feature of the FOMO algorithm, choosing only a fraction of the possible samples.
 The algorithm only adds samples that bring stable improvements to the model and ignores those that do not.
 We expand on this idea in the higher-dimensional case using DNNs next.